blackbaud/Blackbaud-CRM-SKY/README.md

 ### HTML elements

 Found in the code base alongside their respective controllers, HTML views dictate layout and, to some degree, behavior of the UI.
 Here, you can use a mix of HTML and Angular to build your UI, using components made available in the controller behind it.
 In the code, you will find HTML forms of varying complexities, as well as several different types of controls that are made available via the SKY UX framework.
 For more information on what controls are available, please visit the Blackbaud AngularJS (1.x) documentation page, linked below.

+## Deployment instructions

+Follow these instructions to deploy your finished product into staging or production environments.

+### On-premise clients

+Deploying customized Fundraiser on the Go code is very similar to current processes.
+Just follow these steps below.

+1. Deploy Infinity specs using a `PackageSpec`.
+For more information, consult the [Infinity SDK Guide](https://www.blackbaud.com/files/support/guides/infinitydevguide/infsdk-developer-help.htm).
+1. Deploy the latest versions of the `Blackbaud.CustomFx.Frog.Catalog` and `Blackbaud.CustomFx.SkyUI` DLLs to the custom folder within your virtual directory.
+Some customizations will require changes to these assemblies.
+1. Deploy the compiled Fundraiser on the Go code, found within the `/build` folder, to the `browser/htmlforms/custom/frogger/` folder within your virtual directory.
+1. Reset your web server.

+### Hosted clients

+Please contact Blackbaud to get your finished product deployed.
+We will use the same process that we currently use for standard Infinity customizations.

 ## Resources